SpatialDreamer: Self-supervised Stereo Video Synthesis from Monocular Input: Experiments

 \subsection{Implementation}

-We employed the AdamW~\cite{loshchilov2017decoupled} optimizer with a learning rate of $1\times{10}^{-5}$ for training the model.
-All the experiments were conducted using two NVIDIA A800 GPUs.
-In the first training stage, individual video frames were sampled, resized, and center-cropped to a resolution of 1024 × 1024.
+We employed the AdamW~\cite{loshchilov2017decoupled} optimizer with a learning rate of $1\times{10}^{-5}$ to train the model on two NVIDIA A800 GPUs.
+In the first training stage, individual video frames were resized and center-cropped to a resolution of 1024 × 1024.
 We trained the model for 100,000 iterations with a batch size of 8.
 In the second training stage, the videos were first split according to the transitions to ensure that a scene only appeared in one video clip.
 We then formed each video clip for training with eight frames.
 Finally, the temporal layer and TIL module was trained for 10,000 steps with a batch size of 2.
 The stereo-aware loss scaling factor $\lambda$ was set to 0.001 and $\lambda$ in Eq.~\ref{atten} was set as 0.6.